francescomucio/francescomucio.github.io/_posts/2019-06-19-monitoring-exasol.md

 date:   2019-06-19 06:34:56 +0200
 tags: [exasol, sql]
 ---
 Who is slowing down this database?
 Not sure about you, but I got used to the speed of Exasol... except when it is not that fast.

 Once at a conference I saw a booth where they were giving away stickers and t-shirt with "I am only here because my query is running".
 Now I am a sucker for conference swag, but my reaction was more "What the hell is wrong with you people?
 Go fix your query!"
 I didn't get that t-shirt.
 I am still upset thinking about it.

 Having and in-memory MPP database means that queries should return results in an handfull of seconds if you are not exporting huge amount of data or doing something stupid.
 When someone is doing something stupid on a shared system all the users will suffer, which is not nice.

-Because I had my share of not nice queries to check and kill in the past, I ended up creating an [Exasol Watchdog](https://www.slideshare.net/slideshow/embed_code/key/hQtDjc2JnLdxtO) at Zalando.
+Because I had my share of not nice queries to check and kill in the past, I ended up creating an [Exasol Watchdog](https://www.slideshare.net/slideshow/embed_code/key/hQtDjc2JnLdxtO) at a previous job.
 Now this will be the subject of a future post (when I will probably rewrite the Watchdog in a way that satisfies me more), but I wanted to share a query I wrote recently for a personal project to see what is happening on my database.

 I am using it quite often, so I put it in a view and call it even quicker using the Datagrip shortcuts.